RetroDECK/ES-DE/THEMES-DEV.md

 * `pillarboxes` - type: BOOLEAN
     - Whether to render black pillarboxes (and to a lesses extent letterboxes) for videos with aspect ratios where this is applicable.
 This is for instance useful for arcade game videos in vertical orientation.
     - Default is `true`
+* `pillarboxThreshold` - type: NORMALIZED_PAIR
+    - Normally it doesn't look very good to add really narrow pillarboxes or letterboxes, so by default they are skipped if the actual video size is not reaching a threshold value as compared to the overall defined video area size.
+By modifying this property it's possible to control that threshold, as for some theme designs it will look better with the consistency of always rendering the pillarboxes/letterboxes even if they are narrow.
+To clarify, the default X axis value of 0.85 means that if the video width is 85% or less as compared to the X axis defined by the `size` property, then pillarboxes will be rendered.
+So setting the `pillarboxThreshold` value to `1 1` will always apply pillarboxes/letterboxes regardless of the video file dimension.
+    - Minimum value per axis is `0.2` and maximum value per axis is `1`
+    - Default is `0.85 0.90`
 * `scanlines` - type: BOOLEAN
     - Whether to use a shader to render scanlines.
     - Default is `false`